n8n-io/n8n-docs/docs/integrations/builtin/credentials/twake.md

 4. Copy the **Public identifier** and add it as the n8n **Public ID**.
 5. Copy the **Private key** and add it as the n8n **Private API Key**.

-Refer to [API settings](https://doc.twake.app/developers-api/get-started/create-your-first-application#id-3.-api-settings){:target=_blank .external-link} for more information
+Refer to [API settings](https://doc.twake.app/developers-api/get-started/create-your-first-application#id-3.-api-settings){:target=_blank .external-link} for more information.